Brussels Airlines will transport car parts under following conditions:

 - Clean and dry engine parts (e.g parts for testing)

 Following car/motorcycle parts are not allowed to be transported as checked luggage and must be shipped via cargo.
-Please contact Brussels Airlines Cargo department for information and reservation :
+Please contact the Brussels Airlines Cargo department for information and reservation :

 - Dirty engines